vamshikodipaka/Development-of-IPCV-Toolbox-using-Python/README.md

 OpenCV is the open source programming tool-kit available online for free.
 Hence, we as CV Researchers, find it necessary to Develop a Toolbox which can be effective for IPCV operations.

-Tools: IP Tooks, Feature Extraction, Camera Calibration, Camera I-V Capture, Face Detection and Recognition
+Tools: IP Tooks, Feature Extraction, Camera Calibration, Camera I-V Capture and Converters, Face Detection and Recognition

 ----README.TXT----